 As a centre for hydropower, Suldal offers great engineering solutions and hydroelectric architecture.
 You can learn all about it if you drive along The Architectural Route Suldal-Sauda-Røldal.
 The route is part of the Norwegian Scenic Route Ryfylke, and has the best collection of architectural works in Fjord Norway.
 It is the only tourist route in Norway highlighting both modern and historic architecture in a day trip format.

-Suldal has achieved the certification Sustainable Destination.
-Although this does not mean that the destination is sustainable, it does mean that it has made a commitment to work systematically to reduce the negative effects of tourism, while strengthening its positive ripple effects.
+Suldal is participating in the Sustainable Destination Program.
+That mean the municipality has made a commitment to work systematically to reduce the negative effects of tourism, while strengthening its positive ripple effects.